Ahhh, swaddling – for many parents, it’s a miracle of a technique that helps babies sleep longer and better.

 Once you make your choice and purchase, you will immediately receive an e-mail with your Helpdesk login information.
 You’ll be able to log in and get started right away!

-Have swaddling questions or tips?
+Have swaddling tips?
 Leave them below – we love hearing from you!

 Newborns really can sleep long stretches during the day and at night – you simply have to use appropriate, gentle techniques to get there!
 Our newborn e-book, Essential Keys to Your Newborn’s Sleep, outlines a number of gentle, baby-centered ways you can encourage better sleep from your newborn.
 Learn how to create sleep-inducing routines and schedules, how to bond and communicate with your newborn, and more!